 Rooming and Resources

-The department has three medium sized rooms and one fully operational dark room and a specialist textiles room.
-There is a small clay area with one operational kilns.
+The department has three medium sized rooms, one fully operational dark room and a specialist textiles room.
+There is a small clay area with one operational kiln.

 Each room is well resourced and equipped to teach a range of subjects at Key Stage 3 and more specialist subjects such as photography and printmaking at KS4 and 5.

-Reepham benefits from the “scrap box” facility and it is used to resource a wide range of material to offer a range of potential outcomes within the coursework at all key Stages.
+Reepham benefits from the “scrap box” facility, and it is used to resource a wide range of material to offer a range of potential outcomes within the coursework projects at all Key Stages.

 Student’s experience of the creative environment is often enhanced by visit to galleries.
 To develop their own practice and give them the experience of seeing art first hand a number of trip are organised throughout the year:

 - Gallery visits to London to support both coursework and exam preparation

 - Key Stage 3 trips to the SCVA to look at art from other cultures.

 - The schools has strong links with the Castle Museum and the Sainsbury Centre for Visual Arts as well as annual exhibitions such as the Norwich Print Fair.
 Students are encouraged to visit exhibitions and Galleries as part of their commitment to learning outside the classroom.

 As an art department we also actively encourage students to enter a number of local and national competitions throughout the year.
 Students have access to the art rooms at lunchtime and after school to continue their practice.